 Financial scope and responsibility of the agency

-Requires each state agency employing more than 100 employees to report to the Joint Committee on Ways and Means the state agency's maximum supervisory ratio for the biennium as part of the development of the legislatively adopted.
+Requires each state agency employing more than 100 employees to report to the Joint Committee on Ways and Means the state agency's maximum supervisory ratio for the biennium as part of the development of the legislatively adoptedd.

 Requires each state agency employing more than 100 employees to provide a copy of the report to all labor organizations representing employees of the state agency before submitting the report to the Committee on Ways and Means.

-After the agency's legislatively adopted budget vecomes law and the agency's maximum supervisory ratio for the biennium is established, an agency will be able to hire supervisory positions so long as it does not exceed the approved maximum supervisory ratio.
-If the agency's actual supervisory ratio is greater than the agency's approved maximum supervisory ratio, an agency will only be able to hire a new management supervisory postion, with an exception from CHRO.
+After the agency's legislatively adopted budget becomes law and the agency's maximum supervisory ratio for the biennium is established, an agency will be able to hire supervisory positions so long as it does not exceed the approved maximum supervisory ratio.
+If the agency's actual supervisory ratio is greater than the agency's approved maximum supervisory ratio, an agency will only be able to hire a new management supervisory position, with an exception from CHRO.

 What can agencies expect?